GannettDigital/go-newrelic-plugin/README.md

 Available Commands:
-  couchbase   execute a couchbase collection help        Help about any command nginx       execute an nginx collection rabbitmq    execute a rabbitmq collection jenkins     execute a jenkins collection version     Print the version of go-newrelic-plugin
+  couchbase   execute a couchbase collection help        Help about any command jenkins     execute a jenkins collection mongo       execute a mongo collection nginx       execute an nginx collection rabbitmq    execute a rabbitmq collection redis       execute a redis collection version     Print the version of go-newrelic-plugin

 Flags: